privacypatterns/patterns/patterns/Use-of-dummies.md

 perform such actions to protect their privacy.
-However, this is not possible since users cannot completely avoid executing these actions because they need to perform them to achieve a goal (e.g., search for a word on the internet, send an email, search for a location).
+However, this is not possible since users cannot completely avoid executing these actions because they need to perform them to achieve a goal (e.g., search for a word on the Internet, send an email, search for a location).

 ##Solution
 <!-- A concise description of how the pattern addresses the problem.-->